Debrii: Civil War

-Debrii was one of the former Warriors who felt the sting of the growing anti-New-Warriors movement when her secret identity was "outed" online through a New Warriors hate site, after which her car was overturned and set on fire.
+Debrii was one of the former Warriors who felt the sting of the growing anti-New Warriors movement when her secret identity was "outed" online through a New Warriors hate site, after which her car was overturned and set on fire.

-After the death of Black Goliath at the hands of a cloned Thor, Debrii was compelled to become involved and joined up with Captain America's Secret Avengers.
+After Ragnarok, a clone of Thor, kills Black Goliath, Debrii is compelled to become involved and joins Captain America's Secret Avengers.

 Initiative

-Deborah has been identified as one of the 142 registered superheroes who are a part of the Initiative program.
-She was one of the former Warriors that was accused of Gauntlet's beating.
-In truth it was her fellow recruit Slapstick who performed the crime, he was sick of Gauntlet insulting his dead friends.
+Deborah is one of the 142 registered superheroes who are a part of the Initiative program.
+She was one of the former Warriors who were accused of beating Gauntlet.
+In truth it was her fellow recruit Slapstick who performed the crime, as he was sick of Gauntlet insulting his dead friends.

-Debrii later quit the Initiative, along with Justice, Rage, and Slapstick forming the a team called Counter Force.
-She later returned to Camp Hammond with the team, now calling themselves the New Warriors again, and battled Ragnarok, the clone of Thor.
+Debrii later quit the Initiative, along with Justice, Rage, and Slapstick forming the team Counter Force.
+She later returned to Camp Hammond with the team, now calling themselves the New Warriors again, and battled Ragnarok.

 Debrii eventually quits the team, and leaves the country to go into hiding with Heavy Hitters members Nonstop and Telemetry.
-After the fall of Osborn, she is no longer a fugitive but remains in Paris, working as the snarky judge of a TV talent competition, "Superpouvoir."
+After the fall of Osborn, she is no longer a fugitive but remains in Paris, working as the judge of the TV talent competition Superpouvoir.

 Fear Itself

-During the Fear Itself storyline, Debrii appears at a meeting held by Prodigy regarding magical hammers that have crashed into the Earth.
+In Fear Itself, Debrii appears at a meeting held by Prodigy regarding magical hammers that have crashed onto Earth.
 Debrii and other heroes then battle Juggernaut, who was transformed into Kuurth: Breaker of Stone, in Las Vegas, Nevada.
 She and Rage then appear rescuing survivors and help the team in their battle against Thor Girl, who had recovered her designate powers.

 Powers and abilities

 Debrii is described as a "low level telekinetic magnet".
 She is able to move masses of huge objects in her immediate vicinity at will, and is capable of manipulating many such objects at one time.
 She can use any "debris" around her to defend herself from attacks, or to attack her enemies.
-During the New Warriors' battle with the Mad Thinker's Intellectual Robots, she took control of a pile of scrap metal, crafting a shell in the form of a large monster around her body, and manipulating this creation as a weapon.
+During the New Warriors' battle with the Mad Thinker's Intellectual Robots, she took control of a pile of scrap metal, crafting a shell in the form of a large monster around her body, and manipulating it as a weapon.
+However, Debrii is incapable of lifting heavy objects.
+She can also levitate herself slightly, but is incapable of flight.

-In the New Warriors series where they star on a reality television show Debrii is actually considered a low level electromagnetic telekinetic.
-Although she is able to move massive amounts of debris she cannot lift anything really heavy with her powers.
-She can also levitate herself a little (probably not faster as she can comfortably walk), but cannot really fly.